A Budget Travel Guide for Wellington, New Zealand

 - Breakfast at The Flight Hangar | If you love coffee, then this place should be among your top breakfast haunts in the windy city.
 Located at 119 Dixon St, Te Aro, Wellington, the place is usually packed come breakfast time so it’s best to get there early and be prepared to wait before getting a table if you arrive at a busy time.
 Their coffee is one of the best in New Zealand, The Flight of the Flat White, where you get 3 different specialty flat whites served on a tray is a must try for any coffee lover.
 Aside from the amazing coffee, The Flight Hangar also offers a wide range of delectable creations to go with your drinks.
 We tried the Japanese Hotcake (served with poached rhubarb, lavender cream cheese, and pistachio), and the Smoked Kahawai Paté with sourdough and crispy hen egg, and it was absolutely delightful!

 - We didn’t have anything planned for this day so we simply walked around exploring the side streets around the city and looked at activities that we might be able to do the next day.
 Alternatively, you can commute via train for approximately 1 hour or drive for around 40 minutes to the Kapiti Coast, select a perfect spot on the beach and just laze under the sun for the rest of the day.

 - Apart from the beach, you can also try the different walks in and around the city.
-For more information, on the locations which are suitable for walking, click here.

 - Hit The Library for some food and drinks.
 If you’ve still got some energy left at the end of the day, pop in for a look at The Library at 1/53 Courtney Place.
 Here you can enjoy live music, luxury cocktails, sumptuous food, and awesome desserts, all in a quirky yet cozy library-like setting.
 Just don’t expect to be studying or reading books because the place is quite busy and can get a bit loud at peak hours.